 Center of Excellence

-You can trust UNM Health for high-quality care because UNM Sandoval Regional Medical Center (SRMC) is accredited as a comprehensive center for weight-loss surgery by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.
+You can trust UNM Health System for high-quality care because UNM Sandoval Regional Medical Center (SRMC) is accredited as a comprehensive center for weight-loss surgery by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program.
 The accreditation – which we’ve held longer than any other facility in New Mexico – means you benefit from:

 - Experienced, highly qualified surgeons.